 Thank you so much for your comment, KoffeeKlatch Gals.
 I figure those additional baking tips will help more people to make a better cheesecake.
 I think baking a cake is an art. :)

-Susan Hazelton from Sunny Florida on January 26, 2011:
+Susan Hazelton from Northern New York on January 26, 2011:

 Ingenira, wonderful cheesecake recipe.
 I like the way you put tips and extra information.
 Rated up, useful and bookmarked.
 I have to try the recipe.